tweksteen/django_vuln/README.md

 Then go to : http://127.0.0.1:8000

-Currently, there are three applications:
+Currently, there are four applications:

  * SQL injection
  * XPath injection